 - CENTRAL AFRICAN REPUBLIC

-- ETHIOPIA - Somali Region, except Jijiga, Shinile and Afder Zones of the Somali Region with the duty station of Jijiga
+- ETHIOPIA - Somali Region, except Jijiga, Shinile and Adfer Zones of the Somali Region with the duty station of Jijiga

-- IRAQ, REPUBLIC OF - the entire country, excluding Kurdistan Region of Iraq comprising Erbil, Sulaymkaniyah and Duhok Provinces except their respective border areas, 20 km inside Kurdistan Region of Iraq, with Iran and Turkey
+- IRAQ, REPUBLIC OF - the entire country, excluding Kurdistan Region of Iraq comprising Erbil, and Sulaymaniyah provinces except their respective border areas, 20 km inside Kurdistan Region of Iraq, with Iran and Turkey

-- KENYA, REPUBLIC OF - North Eastern Province (except western part of the province with the duty station of Garissa), including the following duty stations - Alinjugur, Dadaab, Fafi, Mandera, Ijara and Wajir, excluding Wajir International Airport
+- KENYA, REPUBLIC OF - North Eastern Province, including the following duty stations – Alinjugur, Dadaab, Fafi, Garissa, Liboi, Mandera, and Wajir, excluding Wajir International Airport

-- MALI - Northern Mali including the duty stations Gao, Kidal and Tombouctou (Timbuktu)
+- MALI - Northern Mali, including the duty stations Gao, Kidal, Tessalit, Tombouctou (Timbuktu) and Mopti region

 - NIGERIA - North Eastern Nigeria, including the following duty stations - Damaturu (Yobe State) and Maiduguri (Borno State)